 - Lost Earnings – If your injuries mean your earning capacity is affected, or you have lost income, then you could include these losses in your claim

-- Property Damage – You could include the cost of damage to equipment you owned that you rely on as an aid which was damaged during the criminal act against you.
+- Property Damage – You could include the cost of damage to equipment you owned that you rely on as an aid that was damaged during the criminal act against you.
 This could include spectacles, a walking stick or dentures.

 - Specialist Equipment – Following the crime, if you require any specialist equipment to support you because of your injuries, then the cost could be claimed back.
 This could include wheelchairs, walking sticks and frames or implements used around the house where your grip has been weakened.
 This category of special expenses is only considered where the equipment is required rather than desirable.